|

 The Yokoya school

-The Yokoya school occupies a most important place in sword ornament metal-carving world.
+The Yokoya school occupies a most important place in the sword ornament metal-carving world.

 Yokoya Somin was born in Edo in 1670.
-His given name is Chojiro.
+His given name was Chojiro.

 He studied metal-carving with the Goto family first, succeeded his father's